Check out our Reviews Vault for past game reviews.

 The developer simply devoted more time to fleshing out Emile’s and Freddie’s personalities, and that’s a shame.

 I’ve never been much of a history buff, but maybe I would be if more games like Valiant Hearts: The Great War existed.
 Between the artistic backdrops and the soldierly tasks you commit, both right and wrong, Ubisoft Montpellier retells the events of World War I in amazing detail.
 Yet, the story is always about the people on the frontlines and what they endured, not the politics.

 That Ubisoft is also able to balance a lighthearted cartoon style with the violence of war is a testament to the excellent visual storytelling.

-Valiant Hearts: The Great War releases June 25, 2014 for PC, Xbox One, PS4, PS3, and Xbox 360.
+Valiant Hearts: The Great War released June 25, 2014 for PC, Xbox One, PS4, PS3, and Xbox 360, and September 3, 2014 for iOS.
 The publisher provided GamesBeat with a digital code for PC for the purposes of this review.